minetestblog/minetestblog.github.io/README.md

 ![dark theme](uploads/screenshot_desktop_dark.jpg)

 ## License
-All parts of dactl Jekyll theme are free to use and abuse under the open-source [MIT license](http://opensource.org/licenses/mit-license.php).
+The blog is released under the MIT license, and all parts of dactl Jekyll theme are free to use and abuse under the same [MIT license](http://opensource.org/licenses/mit-license.php).

 ## TO DO
 - [ ] Inline critical `.css` in `<head>` for faster load times